PythonOptimizers/opal/doc/reference/source/installation.rst

 Python version 2.6 or later is required.
 Previous versions may result in errors relating to the `import` statement.
 OPAL was not tested with Python 3k.

-OPAL use NOMAD as default solver.
+OPAL uses NOMAD as default solver.
 A working NOMAD installation is not needed to install OPAL but is needed to run the simplest examples provided in the package.
 NOMAD can be downloaded from `<http://www.gerad.ca/NOMAD>`_.